 - Simple drag-and-drop editor

-- Free video content hosting
+- Free video content hosting and course player

-- Comes with prebuilt themes
+- It comes with prebuilt themes

 - Email marketing integration

-Some of its core features include a drag-and-drop builder that allows you to create a customized website quickly and easily.
+Its core features include a drag-and-drop builder that allows you to create a customized website quickly and easily.

 You can add videos, text, images, PDF files, and audio from integrated cloud storage services such as One Drive, Dropbox, and Google Drive.